davidebolo1993/VISOR/README.md

 - __'translocation copy-paste'__.
 Translocates from start (included) to end (included) to another region.
 Translocated region is not deleted from original position

-## INFO FIELD
+### INFO FIELD

-VISOR requires some users-defined parameteres in the INFO field:
+VISOR HACk requires some users-defined parameteres in the INFO field:

 - INFO for __'deletion'__ must be __None__
 - INFO for __'insertion'__ must be a valid DNA sequence of any length.
 Allowed chars are A,C,T,G,N